ducakar/TextureReplacer/README.md

 * `shader`: Most shaders should be automatically mapped to their reflective counterparts.
-In some cases, however, thare are no reflective version of a shader (e.g. emission shaders) so you will have to manually specify the shader that suits you the best.
+In some cases, however, thare are no reflective version of a shader, so you will have to manually specify appropriate shader.
 * `colour`: Reflection is pre-multiplied by this RGB value before added to the material.
 "0.5 0.5 0.5" by default.
-* `interval`: Once in how many steps the reflection should be updated.
-"1" means it is updated every time, "2" every second time etc. "1" by default.
+* `interval`: Once in how many steps the reflection is updated.
+"1" by default.
-* `meshes`: If this parameter is empty or non-existent, reflection will be applied to all meshes of a part.
-Otherwise it specifies a space- and/or comma-sparated list of mesh names where to apply reflections.
+* `meshes`: Space- and/or comma-sparated list of mesh names where to apply reflections.
+Reflection is applied to whole part if this parameter is empty or non-existent.
 You may find `logReflectiveMeshes` configuration option very helpful as it prints names of all meshes for each part with `TRReflection` module into your log.

-Real reflection update step occurs once in `reflectionInterval` frames (2 by default, it can be changed in a configuration file).
-Only one face of one reflection is updated in each step.
-Since cube textures used for reflections have 6 faces,
+Real reflection update occurs once in `reflectionInterval` frames (2 by default, it can be changed in a configuration file).
+Only one face of one reflection is updated in each step, so each reflections must be updated six times to be fully updated in all six directions.

-    numberOfReflectiveParts * 6 * reflectionInterval

-frames must pass for all parts' reflections to be fully updated.
 You can also specify individual `interval` property for reflective parts; if it is > 1 the reflection will not be updated each step.
-E.g. if `interval = 2` it will only be updated every second step and every other step it will be skipped, so the next reflective part in a row will be updated in that step.
+E.g. for `interval = 2` it will only be updated every second step and every other step it will be skipped, so the next reflective part in a row will be updated instead.

 ### Personalised Kerbal Textures ###

-Heads and suits are assigned either manually or automatically (configured in the GUI while configuration files only provide initial settings).
-Pseudo-random assignment is based on a Kerbal's name, which ensures the same head/suit is always assigned to a given Kerbal.
-Additionally it is also possible to assign suits consecutively, based on rooster index, or class.
+Heads and suits are assigned either manually or automatically (configured in the GUI while configuration files can provide initial settings).
+"Random" assignment of heads and suits is based on Kerbals' names, which ensures the same head/suit is always assigned to a given Kerbal.
+Additionally, suits can also be assigned consecutively (based on roster index) or based on class and experience level.

 Head textures reside inside `Heads/` directory (and its subdirectories) and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the